emdashdrupal/Carto/Home.md

 - 🛜 [Cities: Skylines Taiwan Assets](https://discord.gg/Gz4K66jT64) - *Chinese preferred*
 - 📧 [4alpelna4lve@gmail.com](mailto:4alpelna4lve@gmail.com)

- If you need to start a more in-depth discussion or report complicated bugs, use GitHub’s issues or discussions, as it isn’t easy to track them between threads.
+ To start a more in-depth discussion or report complicated bugs, use GitHub’s issues or discussions, as it isn’t easy to track them between threads.

 ## More info